India › Best Places in Kolkata

 The suburbs in the inner south stretching from Park Street to Rabindra Sarobar lake and gardens are often given the general term ‘Ballygunge’, named since colonial times after the namesake main road that runs through it.
 Sections vary enormously from affluent business districts with fashionable bars in office blocks to areas of chic boutiques and fancy apartments alongside slums.
 Areas closer to Chowringhee Road are handy to the expanding metro, and the whole area is within a short taxi trip of the numerous attractions in the city center.

 Nothing like the Utah capital, this satellite town of government buildings and midrange housing is about 45 minutes northeast of downtown by taxi.
 The multi-angled design ensures that a hotel may have an address like ‘DD-21 DD Block, Sector 1’.
 (This means nothing to any driver, so landmarks are infinitely more useful.)
 Conveniently about halfway between the airport and downtown, Salt Lake City (as it’s more commonly known) offers genuine rarities: wide streets, shady sidewalks, and minimal traffic.
-Other advantages are the outdoor (but inappropriately-named) City Centre Mall, the metro that is expected to connect to downtown and the airport by 2021, and family-oriented attractions like the Wet O Wild waterpark.
+Other advantages are the outdoor (but inappropriately-named) City Centre Mall, the metro, and family-oriented attractions like the Wet O Wild waterpark.

 All Kolkata Hotel Reviews